mhaidarh/data/directory.md

 Truth Facts | Kind of Normal

-Flatsheet | A realtime editor for curating data | Manage tabular data with a friendly editor & a simple JSON API Fieldbook | Track anything in simple data tables
+Flatsheet | A realtime editor for curating data | Manage tabular data with a friendly editor & a simple JSON API Fieldbook | Track anything in simple data tables | Create a database, as easily as a spreadsheet

-LocalWiki
 Tabletop.js gives spreadsheets legs sheetsee.js | visualize data from a google spreadsheet Daltonize.org